luciaddeveloperplatform/luciadmapcontrols/README.md

 const model = new FeatureModel(store)
 const layer = new FeatureLayer(model, {label: "USA", selectable: true});

-// Assign our the Balloon controller  to a feature layer layer.balloonContentProvider = SimpleBalloonContentProvider;
+// Assign the Balloon controller  to a feature layer layer.balloonContentProvider = SimpleBalloonContentProvider;

 // Add the feature layer to the map